What internet speed do I need for streaming?

 2. 5G home internet

-5G home internet is a wireless internet technology connection that uses 5G cell towers to transmit high-frequency signals called millimeter waves.
-It offers higher internet speeds and lower latency than previous 4G and 3G technologies.
+5G home internet is a fixed wireless broadband technology that uses cell towers to transmit high-frequency signals called millimeter waves (mmWaves) to a wireless router in your home.
+It offers fast internet speeds and lower latency than previous 4G and 4G LTE networks, making it capable of supporting HD and 4K streaming.

 Other factors that affect 5G home internet speeds include: